Best Electric Radiant Floor Heating Systems

 There are several proven floor heating systems that are regarded as the "best in class" for heating certain types of floors.
 For example, what is best for heating tile floors may not be the best choice for heating hardwood.
 This is why it's so important to consult with an experienced radiant floor heating professional prior to making any purchase.
 Below is a table of radiant heat applications and the systems that are regarded as the most effective and best heating system for those types of floors.

 - Floor Heating Systems

-Recommended Uses: Tile, Laminates, and Marble
+Recommended Uses: Tile, Laminates, Marble and Slate

 Ceramic tile floors provide an elegant look for any home.
 Installing radiant heat under a tile floor adds luxurious comfort to the stunning looks.
 ComfortTile floor heating systems are particularly well suited for heating tile floors, as well as laminates and marble.

 CT heat cable is available on spools or pre-spaced on an adhesive-backed fiberglass mesh.
 This makes installing the cable as easy as rolling out a sleeping bag.
 Because ComfortTile cable is so thin (3/16-inch), there is very little floor build up.
 For heating tile floors, the heat cable is laid out and secured to the subfloor and then thinset is applied directly over the cable.
 The tile is then installed on top.

 ComfortTile radiant heating has proven to be extremely effective for heating tile, laminate and marble flooring.
 This is one of the most popular radiant heating systems that is also used with great effectiveness for other applications as well.

 - Heat Cable for Concrete

 In-Slab heat cable is a rugged radiant floor heating cable designed for installation in new concrete slab applications.
 Capable of heating any type of floor, In-Slab is most often used to heat tile, hardwood, and even carpeted floors.